Quick links: help overview · quick reference · user manual toc · reference manual toc

 A prompt buffer is created by setting 'buftype' to "prompt".
 You would

-normally only do that in a newly created buffer.
+normally only do that in a new, empty buffer:

-The user can edit and enter one line of text at the very last line of the
+The user can edit and input text at the end of the buffer.
+Pressing Enter in

 The user can go to Normal mode and navigate through the buffer.
 This can be